 Roth IRAs offer more tax advantages than traditional IRAs at a price.
 Holders pay no taxes on money they withdraw from a Roth IRA.
 Roth IRA holders, instead, make nondeductible contributions.
 The Roth IRA holder pays the taxes now to avoid future taxes.
 A Roth IRA can increase your tax bill.

-A Roth IRA can be a good deal for a person who makes a high income while working and can afford taxes.
+A Roth IRA can be a good deal for someone who makes a high income while working and can afford taxes.
 The holder can avoid paying taxes when retiring and living on a limited income.

 High-income individuals cannot contribute to Roth IRAs.
-The IRS banned singles making over $161,000 a year and married couples making over $208,000 a year from contributing to Roth IRAs in 2021.
+In 2021, the IRS banned singles making over $161,000 yearly and married couples making over $208,000 yearly from contributing to Roth IRAs.

 Taxable Index Fund Accounts